mipset/Michael-Ip-IS24-full-stack-competition-req97073/README.md

 # Michael-Ip's submission for citz-imb-full-stack-code-challenge-req97073
 ## Thank you for the opportunity to create this fun assignment and I hope you enjoy my solution.
-### For my solution, I used Angular and Angular Materials framework.
+### For my solution, I used Angular and Angular Materials framework built in typescript for my frontend.
+My backend is utilizing NodeJS and ExpressJS

 ## Installations
+### Base Setup
+`npm install`

 ### Angular CLI
 `npm install -g @angular/cli`